All passwords must meet the following requirements:

 To test your new password, simply visit gmail.com and login with your SNC email address and your new password.

 We frequently hear of users who say that they enter their correct password while logging into Gmail (or other resources), but it still doesn't accept it.
-This problem can occur if you have saved your password in your browser or if you're using a password plugin like LastPass.
+This problem can occur if you have saved your password in your browser or if you're using a password manager.
 Sometimes that tool is simply entering the wrong password.
 So, be sure that you are manually entering the correct password yourself, and not allowing another utility to change your entry.

 Knightline used to have its own separate login ID and password.
 But on August 23, 2017, we changed the authentication in Knightline so that it uses this account password.